 A diagnosis of dyscalculia or other math learning difficulties can feel overwhelming.
 Parents of a child with recently diagnosed dyscalculia may find themselves asking, “What should I do next?
 What can I do next?”

 Fortunately, both awareness of and support for dyscalculia are increasing.
-To give you a first look at what resources for dyscalculia are out there, we’ve put together a short list of online and offline aids for math difficulties.
+To give you a first look at what resources for dyscalculia are out there, we’ve put together a shortlist of online and offline aids for maths.

 Math apps and aids

 Apps that teach kids math need to be both effective and engaging.
 Parents.com selected ten apps for mobile phones that focus on basic math concepts through games and challenges: 10 Great Math Apps for Kids.
 The apps can be used by children on a range of levels, from preschoolers up through the different grades of elementary school.

 Dyscalculia Services lists more apps in My Favorite Apps for Dyscalculia.
 For those who want less screen time for their kids, the site also has suggestions for math activities such as games involving dominoes or physical math aids like graph paper.